fokoffi/sample-api/README.md

+# Sample API Using Tornado

-# 1 -- INTRODUCTION
+## 1 -- INTRODUCTION

-The purpose of this project is to create an API Challenge Prompt implementation.
-This readme.txt file explains how to use the simple application.
+The purpose of this project is to create a simple API Challenge Prompt implementation.
+This README.md file explains how to use the simple application.

-# 2 -- REQUIREMENTS
+## 2 -- REQUIREMENTS

 Below is a list of requirements to install the project and to allow the code to run successfully.